amk09/fluid/README.md

 - **Interactive Controls:** Real-time addition of density and velocity through mouse interaction
 - **Customizable Parameters:** Adjust viscosity, diffusion, iterations and more
 - **Efficient Implementation:** OpenMP parallelization for improved performance
+- **Color Mixture:** Different fluid colors can appear at the same time
+- **Obstacle Detection:** Obstacles can be placed freely in the domain, and the fluid automatically avoids diffusing into them.

 ## Requirements